AliRa22aq/React-Native-AirBnB-Clone/README.md

 This AirBnB clone is made with react native.
 I have used aws-amplify and DynamoDB for the backend.
-It also has google maps and aws-Authentication in this project. <br />
+It also has google maps and aws-Authentication in this project. <br /> <br />
 Technologies Used: <br />
 <img src="./techs.jpg" alt="Image1" width="100%"/>